 Topical corticosteroids (sometimes referred to simply as steroids) are one of the most established treatments for CTCL.
 Topical steroids have anti-inflammatory effects and directly kill lymphoma cells.
 There are many options for topical steroids, and multiple formulations are available including creams, gels, ointments, and lotions.
 They can be very helpful in alleviating symptoms of itching.

 Steroids are associated with several side effects such as thinning of the skin (atrophy), which can look like stretch marks or striae, acne/pimples, and hair growth.
 When topical steroids are applied over a large surface area for a prolonged time they can decrease the activity of the adrenal glands.
 For these reasons, even though they are generally very safe medications, topical steroid therapy use should be monitored by a cutaneous lymphoma provider.

 Topical chemotherapy agents act by chemically modifying DNA and preventing cancer cells from growing.
-Mechlorethamine (Mustargen® and Valchlor™), commonly known as nitrogen mustard, and carmustine (BiCNU®) are examples of these.
-Recently, a gel form of mechlorethamine (Valchlor™) has become available for treatment of CTCL.
-Although these chemotherapy agents can be toxic when given internally, they are generally very safe when applied topically as the absorption into the bloodstream is very minimal.
+Mechlorethamine, commonly known as nitrogen mustard, and carmustine (BiCNU®) are examples of these.
+Recently, a gel form of mechlorethamine (Valchlor®) has become available for treatment of CTCL.
+Although these chemotherapy agents can be toxic when given internally, they are generally very safe when applied topically.
+For example, Valchlor® (mechlorethamine) gel has data showing no detectable absorption into the bloodstream.

 There can be side effects from topical chemotherapy.
 Common side effects are redness, irritation, and/or allergy (dermatitis), development of fine, dilated blood vessels (telangiectasias), or darkening of the skin (hyperpigmentation) in the treated areas.